-- In 2019, we launched DuraSure, a biologic patch indicated for closing or repairing dural defects during open neurosurgical procedures. - In 2020, we launched RestoreFlow cardiac allografts for use in cardiac repair and restoration. - In March 2022, we received U.S. FDA approval to market PhasTIPP, a portable powered phlebotomy device used to remove larger varicose veins in the leg.
+- In 2020, we launched RestoreFlow cardiac allografts for use in cardiac repair and restoration. - In March 2022, we received U.S. FDA clearance to market PhasTIPP, a portable powered phlebotomy device used to remove varicose veins in the leg.

 In addition to our sales growth strategies, we have also executed on several operational initiatives designed to consolidate manufacturing into our Burlington facilities.
 We expect these plant consolidations will result in improved control over production quality as well as reduced costs.
 Our most recent manufacturing transfers included: